BuildTheEarth/docs/source/guide/discord-roles.rst

 Moderator
 +++++++++

 This role helps enforce the rules on the server and moderates users.
-They can ban, mute and warn people in the `Discord <link:Discord>`_.
+They can ban, mute and warn people in the `Discord <links:Discord>`_.

 To become a Moderator you have to first go through a 3 week trial period as a Helper_.